TedHusted/awake/awake.md/awake.md

 “Ready,” she says to the headset.

-A serene landscape spreads out before her the moment she phases into the game.
+She phases into the game.
+A serene landscape spreads out before her.
 Hyper-realistic yet dreamlike, there are rolling green hills, sparkling rivers, and a distant city glowing under a pink-and-gold sky.
 Her avatar stands on the edge of a cliff overlooking the valley.
-She is a sleek warrior with gleaming armor and a massive sword strapped to her back.
+She is a sleek warrior with gleaming armor.
+A massive sword is strapped to her back.

 Tessa watches her virtual gauntlets move in sync with her real-life gestures.
 “Flawless,” she murmurs, flexing her hands.
 Every detail was perfect.

 The game is a new feature for Pulse: A plugin that let members play each other.
-It is a different space and Tessa wanted to be sure it was all good.
+It is a different space, and Tessa wanted to be sure it was all good.
 Usually, she only approves the test plans.
 Then Rachel’s team steps through the scenarios.
 For Echo Realm, Tessa is live and direct herself.

 “Alright, let’s see what this brave new world has to offer,” Tessa says to herself.
 She strides down a worn stone path toward the nearby village.